Safety is a Two-Way Street

 During the fall months there are shorter daylight hours and new traffic patterns with students back for the new school year.
 It can take some adjustment for people walking, cycling, and driving on our roadways to focus on sharing the road with one another.
 During the past several years the number of pedestrian injuries and fatalities in New Jersey have increased.
 You can help to be safe this fall by following these tips while traveling:

-• Obey all traffic laws– keep right, stop at red lights, and stop signs.
+• Follow the Rules: Obey traffic laws, including staying to the right, stopping at red lights and stop signs.

-• Watch for cars – entering or exiting driveways or backing up in parking lots.
+• Be Vigilant: Watch for cars entering/exiting driveways or backing up in parking lots.

-• Dress to be seen – wear bright reflective clothing and use blinking lights when out at night.
+• Dress Smart: Wear bright, reflective clothing and use blinking lights at night.

-• Avoid alcohol and other drugs – it can slow your reaction time and alter your balance when riding or walking.
+• Stay Sober: Avoid alcohol and drugs that can impair reaction time and balance.

 47.5